What do successful hybrid cloud migrations all hinge on?

 Before I get any angry emails, I understand that sometimes the “internet connection” and “private connection to Colo” can be the same line.
 This is a design preference, not gospel.

 What will your hybrid cloud strategy look like as applications are migrated to the cloud?
 The thought of drawing this is making me sweat in real-time.
-The cloud is complicated, and the killer isn’t bandwidth, it’s latency and wait states.
+The cloud is complicated, and the killer isn’t bandwidth, it’s latency and waits for states.
 How many I/O round trips between dependent applications need to occur before the “customer” gets an answer?
 Where are these applications hosted?
 Where is the customer?
-The last drawing was simple, because all of this I/O was in a single data center, single rack, or even between two ports that were controlled by the same ASIC in the same switch!
+The last drawing was simple because all of this I/O was in a single data center, single rack, or even between two ports that were controlled by the same ASIC in the same switch!
 Now, not so much.
 However, I am going to do my best here to draw out an example:

 This got a little more complicated.
 Let me explain the change in architecture.
 First of all, we all know there are applications that aren’t going to make it to the cloud.
 That AS/400 is staying put in the data center until we migrate those apps off of there.
 Second, a good practice is to keep ownership of your database(s) versus keeping local disparate databases across various SaaS/PaaS/cloud offerings.